vanHeemstraSystems/clip-studio-paint/300/100/100/README.md

-# 100 - Sharing with iCloud
+# 100 - Sharing Works with iCloud

 Compatible with Clip Studio Paint Ver.
 1.9.14